wmpauli/NIVM/README.md

 Operating System: [Ubuntu](http://releases.ubuntu.com/16.04/) Linux Data Science Virtual Machine, associated with Neurodebian.org for package management.
 (An extension for Windows 10 may also be created, if there is demand for it.)

 This DSVM extension for neuroimaging strongly relies on packages available through the [NeuroDebian.ORG](http://neuro.debian.net/pkglists/toc_pkgs_for_field_mri.html#toc-pkgs-for-field-mri) software repository.
-Specifically, this extension contains the following software: afni, connectome-workbench, connectomeviewer, fsl-core, fsleyes, fsl-harvard-oxford-atlases, itksnap.
+Specifically, this extension contains the following software: afni, connectome-workbench, connectomeviewer, itksnap.

+FSL, however, is installed using the `fsl_installer.py`.
+Installation path is `/data/fsl`.

 The extension also comes w/ **Docker support**, making it easy to [install fmriprep](https://fmriprep.readthedocs.io/en/latest/installation.html).